-3. A participation grade worth 20% of the final grade, based on the quality and regularity of participation in class discussions.
-Note that 1/2 of this participation grade is evaluated on the basis of periodic quizzes designed to prepare students for class discussion.
+- 1. A participation grade worth 30% of the final grade, based on the quality and regularity of participation in class discussions.
+Note that 2/3 of this participation grade is evaluated on the basis of regular quizzes designed to prepare students for class discussion.
 Only students who are present during the full class discussion on the day of the quiz will receive a grade for the quiz.
-Quiz dates and times will be announced in class through the year, and students must complete the quiz at the same time as the rest of the class regardless of when it takes place.
+Students must all write the quiz at the same time, which is normally at the beginning of class.
 These brief quizzes are not written assignments but are tools to help assess your participation in class discussions.
 If you are not in class when the quiz and discussion take place, obviously your performance cannot be assessed.
-For this reason there will be no make-up quizzes held under any circumstances.
+For this reason there will be no make-up quizzes held under any circumstances. - 2.
+A mid-term test worth 15% of the final grade to be written in class on Thursday, 14 November 2019. - 3.
+A second-term test worth 20% of the final grade to be written in class on Tuesday, 11 February 2020. - 4.
+A two-hour final examination covering all aspects of the course, worth 35% of the final grade.